-Although there might be an increase in appetite or there could be anorexia.
+Although there might be an increase in appetite, or there could be an anorexia.

 Your furry friend could start eating a lot or, not -a-lot (Anorexia in Pets).

-Is your pet is always tired, and appear different?
+Is your pet is always tired and appears different?
 Time to get them checked up!
-It could be because of many reasons, yes pseudo-pregnancy being one of it.
+It could be because of many reasons, yes, pseudopregnancy being one of them.

-Now, this condition is all because of hormonal changes and imbalance, there obviously are certain behavioural signs which you can evidently observe –
+Now, this condition is all because of hormonal changes and imbalance, and there are obviously certain behavioral signs which you can evidently observe –

 - lethargy and Decreased interest in physical activity